-Cementation processes and associated material- and fluid transport are characterized and modeled using comprehensive analytics and fundamental experiments.
-The structural dagenesis is modelled from micro- to reservoir scale.
-Process- and strategy analyses are developed for the optimum utilization of reservoirs, storages and georesources.
+Rock alteration and associated material- and fluid transport is characterized and modeled using comprehensive analytics and fundamental experiments.
+The structural diagenesis is quantified from micro- to reservoir scale.

-Rock magnetic properties and their anisotropy are studied from sedimentary to basement rocks and are applied on a wide range of geological processes.
+Rock magnetic properties and its anisotropy is studied from sedimentary to basement rocks and is applied on a wide range of geological processes.
 This ranges from microstructural analyses to stratigraphic correlations.